rust-lang/book/second-edition/nostarch/chapter15.md

 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 ```

-This runtime `BorrowMutError` is similar to the compiler error: it says we've
+This runtime `BorrowMutError` is similar to the compiler error: it says we’ve
-already borrowed `s` mutably once, so we're not allowed to borrow it again.
+already borrowed `s` mutably once, so we’re not allowed to borrow it again.
 We
-aren't getting around the borrowing rules, we're just choosing to have Rust
+aren’t getting around the borrowing rules, we’re just choosing to have Rust
 enforce them at runtime instead of compile time.
 You could choose to use
 `RefCell<T>` everywhere all the time, but in addition to having to type
-`RefCell` a lot, you'd find out about possible problems later (possibly in
+`RefCell` a lot, you’d find out about possible problems later (possibly in
 production rather than during development).
 Also, checking the borrowing rules
 while your program is running has a performance penalty.